AaltoSciComp/scicomp-docs/triton/usage/libs.rst

 **L**\ inear **A**\ lgebra **Pack**\ age (LAPACK) is a library of numerical linear algebra algorithms, built on top of BLAS.
 The recommended LAPACK implementation on triton is **MKL**.
-See instructions above for how to use it.

-Check out with ``module spider`` for other LAPACK versions.
+Alternatively, our OpenBLAS modules and libraries also contain the LAPACK library compiled agains the OpenBLAS BLAS library.

 Scalapack
 =========